Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Quantum wavefunction near Schwarzschild black hole

-Since the geometry is asymptotically flat, the equation coincides with the ordinary one for the hydrogen atom in $r \to \infty$.
-In this regime the solution should coincides with the well-known wavefunction.
+Since the geometry is asymptotically flat, the equation coincide with the ordinary one for the hydrogen atom in $r \to \infty$.
+In this regime the solution should coincides with the well-known wave function.
 Since the energy spectrum of the hydrogen atom is determined by the asymptotic boundary condition, we can employ the energy spectrum $E_n = - \frac{\mu e^4}{2n^2 \hbar^2}$ ($n = 1,2,3, \ldots$) for the flat space even in the presence of the black hole.
 Following the prescription presented in the previous subsection, we find that the equation for the radial direction $R(x) = \e^{i \sigma x} H(x)$ is given by

-where we have again defined $x = \frac{r}{a}$, $\sigma = \pm a \kappa$, $\kappa^2 = \frac{- 2 \mu E_n}{\hbar^2}$ and $s^2 = \frac{2\mu e^2}{\hbar^2}$.
-The general solution is therefore given by the confluent Heun's function $H(\gamma, \delta, \varepsilon,\alpha,q,x)$ where the parameters are given by $\gamma = \frac{3}{2}$, $\delta = - \frac{1}{2}$, $\varepsilon = 2 \sigma$, $\alpha = 2 \sigma - a^2 \kappa^2 + a s^2$ and $q = - \frac{3}{2} \sigma - l (l+1)$.
+where we have again defined $x = \frac{r}{a}$, $\sigma = \pm a \kappa$, $\kappa^2 = \frac{- 2 \mu E_n}{\hbar^2}$, and $s^2 = \frac{2\mu e^2}{\hbar^2}$.
+The general solution is, therefore, given by the confluent Heun's function $H(\gamma, \delta, \varepsilon,\alpha,q,x)$, where the parameters are given by $\gamma = \frac{3}{2}$, $\delta = \frac{1}{2}$, $\varepsilon = 2 \sigma$, $\alpha = 2 \sigma - a^2 \kappa^2 + a s^2$, and $q = - \frac{3}{2} \sigma - l (l+1)$.

-We find that it is convenient to visualize the wavefunction by solving the equation numerically.
-To this end, we rewrite the equation \eqref{eq:sch_pot_radial} into the following form:
+We find that it is convenient to visualize the wave function by solving the equation numerically.
+To this end, we rewrite Eq.~\eqref{eq:sch_pot_radial} into the following form:

 where we have defined $\rho = 2 \kappa r$ and $R(\rho) =\rho^{l} \e^{-\frac{\rho}{2}}u(\rho)$.
 We employ the boundary condition $R \to 0 \, (r \to \infty)$.
 Then the solutions are shown in Figs.~\ref{fig:Sch_radial_potential}~and~\ref{fig:Sch_3D_potential}.